leotaku/village/README.md

 ```
 source $VILLAGE_SCRIPTDIR/your_favorite_elf.zsh

-# use elf_prompt_initialize instead if you do not want
+# use elf_prompt_initialize instead of elf_both_initialize if you
-# your cursor to change based on the current vi state
+# do not want your cursor to change based on the current vi state

 elf_both_initialize
 #elf_prompt_initialize
 ```